Baikal Lake is the most beautiful place I have seen so far!

 I personally saw people swimming on Olkhon Island.
 It was on a very warm June day, so I suppose there are many people at beaches in July.
 The only thing I did was wetting my feet so that I can say that I have done it 😊 But I have to say that the waters of Baikal are so clean and inviting that it is hard to resist the temptation to have a swim 😊

 15. Money: cash or cards

 Frankly, I was surprised by the fact that there are so many places accepting cards.
 Even small roadside cafes do that.
-Frankly, I think it is a preferable payment method as in many places they did not have change for cash.
+I think it is the preferred payment method as in many places they did not have change for cash.
 Obviously, restaurants and supermarkets accept cards, for smaller museums I would have cash.

 But everything is different on Olkhon Island.
 As far as I know there are no ATMs on Olkhon, so have cash with you.
 This might be true for smaller villages as well.

 So, my advice is to have cash and cards with you, just to be on the safe side 😊

 Almost every place around Baikal is a protected area, and it means that if you want to explore it, you will need a permit.
 Every time you book a tour via an agency, they take care of everything.
 If you want to do it on your own, you will have to seek a permit and pay for it.
 There are forestry units in many tourist places around Baikal.
 In Khuzhir it is in 50 Baikalskaya Street, in Irkutsk – 291B Baikalskaya Street, in Listvyanka – 2 Gorky Street, in Ust-Barguzin – 71 Lenin Street.